realprogrammer5000/SlipstreamVPN/tos.md

 <p>“software” refers to any clients / websites / apps / programs we distribute to you</p>
 </blockquote>
 <ul>
-<li>No rebranding, reselling, renting, leasing, loaning or bartering our services without our permission</li>
+<li>No rebranding, reselling, renting, leasing, loaning or bartering our software without our permission</li>
 <li>You may locally modify our clients, including adding or removing features and bugs, but you may not redistribute your modified versions or methods of generating modified versions or other modifications in any way except to us.</li>
 </ul>
 </li>